pratyush23/nightwatch-api-browserstack/README.md

 # nightwatch-api-browserstack

-Command to run browserstack: npm run all-stations-on-chrome-on-test
+Command to run browserstack on your machine: npm run all-stations-on-chrome-on-test